Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

-This pattern uses structural information to create a database of entities that can then be combined to achieve a specific objective.
+This pattern uses structural information to create a database, or a warehouse, of entities that can be combined to achieve a specific objective.
 These can be learned policies and value functions or even models.
 Given the online nature of such methods, they are often targeted toward continual and life-long learning problems.
 The inherent modularity in such methods often leads them to focus on knowledge reuse as a central theme.

 The taxi from our running example could maintain a database of value functions or policies for different parts of the city or at different times of the day.
 These could be reused as the taxi navigates through the city, making learning more efficient.
-While warehousing generally can improve efficiency, it has primarily been explored through the skills and options framework for targeting generalization.
-An important consideration in warehousing is to manage the size and diversity of the warehouse so as to avoid biasing the learning process too much toward past experiences.
+Portfolios generally improve efficiency and generalization and have been traditionally implemented through the skills and options frameworks.
+An essential consideration in this pattern is managing the portfolio's size and diversity to avoid biasing the learning process too much toward past experiences.

-So far, the warehousing pattern seems to be applied to sample efficiency and generalization.
-However, warehousing also overlaps with interpretability since the stored data can be easily used to analyze the agent's behavior and understand the policy for novel scenarios.
+So far, the portfolios have primarily been applied to sample efficiency and generalization.
+However, they also overlap with interpretability since the stored data can be easily used to analyze the agent's behavior and understand the policy for novel scenarios.
 Consequently, these objectives are equitably distributed in \cref{fig:pattern-proclivities}.

-\paragraph{Policy Warehousing.} Policy subspaces~\shortcite{gaya-iclr22a} is a relatively new concept that utilizes shared latent parameters in policies to learn a subspace that can be subsequently combined linearly to create new policies.
-Extending these subspaces by warehousing additional policies naturally extends them to continual settings~\shortcite{gaya-arxiv22a}.
+\paragraph{Policy portfolios.} Policy subspaces~\shortcite{gaya-iclr22a} utilize shared latent parameters in policies to learn a subspace, the linear combinations of which help create new policies.
+Extending these subspaces by warehousing additional policies naturally extends them to continual settings~\shortcite{gaya-darl22a}.